Dhghomon/easy_rust/README.md

 }
 ```

 This is probably good enough for now.
 We could write more methods but lines like `calculator.results.push(calculator.current_input.clone());` are already very clear.
-Refactoring is best when you can still read the code well after you are done.
-You don't want to just refactor to make the code short: `calc.clr()` is much worse than `calculator.clear()`, for example.
+Refactoring is best when you can still easily read the code after you are done.
+You don't want to just refactor to make the code short: `clc.clr()` is much worse than `calculator.clear()`, for example.